Hive Developers logo

 Hive Developer Portal

-How to convert your HBD to HIVE using Ruby.
+How to convert HBD to HIVE for a specified account.

 Full, runnable src of Convert HBD to Hive can be downloaded as part of: tutorials/ruby (or download just this tutorial: devportal-master-tutorials-ruby-32_convert_hbd_to_hive.zip).